 I hope you consider installing some rain barrels on your property.
 As the cost of city and county water rises, rain barrels provide "Savings for a Sunny Day!"

 Ginny Stibolt would like to hear from readers who have suggestions and questions.
 After all, there are more than a few transplanted gardeners Florida trying to figure out what works and what doesn’t in planting zone 8/9.
 She's wrote, "Sustainable Gardening for Florida," published by University Press of Florida that was released in 2009.
 Now she's written "Organic Methods for Growing Vegetables in Florida" with Melissa Contreras in Miami.
-The new book will be release in Feb 2013.
+The new book was released in Feb 2013.
 You may contact her or read extra details on her articles and other information posted on her website: www.greengardeningmatters.com.